esl/MongoosePush/README.md

 In case of certificates you need to setup the following directory structure:
 * priv/
     * ssl/
-      * rest_cert.pem - The REST endpoint certificate
+      * rest_cert.pem - The HTTP endpoint certificate
-      * rest_key.pem - private key for the REST endpoint certificate (has to be unencrypted)
+      * rest_key.pem - private key for the HTTP endpoint certificate (has to be unencrypted)
     * apns/
       * prod_cert.pem - Production APNS app certificate
       * prod_key.pem - Production APNS app certificate's private key (has to be unencrypted)